Maksim Chmerkovskiy: Early life

-Chmerkovskiy was born January 17, 1980, in Odesa, Ukrainian SSR to parents Aleksandr "Sasha" Chmerkovskiy and Larisa Chmerkovskaya.
+Chmerkovskiy was born on January 17, 1980, in Odessa, Ukraine, then part of the Soviet Union.
+His mother, Larisa Chmerkovskaya, is Christian, and his father, Aleksandr "Sasha" Chmerkovskiy, is Jewish; Chmerkovskiy has described himself as Jewish.
 He has a younger brother, Valentin Chmerkovskiy (born 1986), who is also a professional dancer.
-His father is Jewish, and his mother is Christian, and he has described himself as Jewish.

-He began dancing at age 4 when Chmerkovskiy's parents enrolled him in a school of aesthetic education.
+Chmerkovskiy began dancing at the age of four when his parents enrolled him in a school of aesthetic education.
 The aim of the school was to train children to become young gentlemen or ladies, and the education included manners and ballroom dance.
 He eventually began competing in ten-dance, which includes both ballroom and Latin dances.
-As a child Chmerkovskiy also participated in tennis, soccer, and swimming.
+As a child, Chmerkovskiy also participated in tennis, soccer, and swimming.

 At age 13, he broke his right leg in a skiing accident and had a titanium rod put in to stabilize his leg.
 Doctors foresaw long-term difficulties and little possibility of a dancing career; however, he recovered and was dancing again six months later.

-The family immigrated to Brooklyn, New York in 1994.
+The family immigrated to Brooklyn, New York, in 1994.

 The challenges of immigration for Chmerkovskiy and his family included financial and language barriers.
 On his second day in the United States, Chmerkovskiy had a new pair of roller blades stolen.
 Moving to the United States also gave Chmerkovskiy the opportunity to rededicate himself to dance.
 At 15 he began working at a local Russian restaurant, dancing as entertainment.
 Working at the restaurant, Chmerkovskiy decided winning competitions as a dancer would be a way to argue for higher pay.

 Competitive dancing

 As a dancer, Chmerkovskiy competed at the professional level in the International Latin category.
-With partner Elena Grinenko, whom Chmerkovskiy competed with from 2002 to 2005, Chmerkovskiy achieved the rank of 2nd in the United States and 7th in the world among professional international Latin couples.
+With partner Elena Grinenko, with whom Chmerkovskiy competed from 2002 to 2005, Chmerkovskiy achieved the rank of 2nd in the United States and 7th in the world among professional international Latin couples.